raphael-group/hotnet2/README.md

 ses a new heat diffusion kernel analogous to random walk with restart that better captures the local topology of the interaction network surrounding a protein compared to the general heat diffusion process used by HotNet.
 HotNet2 also uses an asymmetric influence score and different permutation testing and parameter selection procedures.
+Although classic HotNet is included for completeness, we recommend using HotNet2.

-For more details, please refer to the publications listed at the end of this README.
+For more details on the two algorithms, please refer to the publications listed at the end of this README.

 Simple runs
 ------------------------